fthdgn-gh/website/content/blog/language/index.md

 Having affected by it, I strongly believe that it's the case, and the key is to integrate it to our lives.

-So, to sum up; We wouldn't be here without it and with it we are becoming more than what we are.
+So, to sum up; We wouldn't have civilized without it and with it we are becoming more than what we are.